Roaming the picturesque Cotentin Peninsula: A 5 days campervan road trip in Normandy, France

 Cap Levi

-We started the day with a stop at Cap Levi and its breathtaking view of the English Channel.
+We started the last day of our Cotentin peninsula road trip with a stop at Cap Levi and its breathtaking view of the English Channel.
 Cap Levi is known for its stunning lighthouse dating back to the 19th century.

 Pointe de la Hague